-Figure 4.
+Fig. 4.
 Asthma study: cross-over design and module-based analysis with DIABLO.

-a) DIABLO design includes a module-based decomposition approach to discriminate pre-and post-inhalation challenge samples. b) Receiver operating characteristic curves comparing the performance of the standard DIABLO and ‘multilevel DIABLO’ for repeated measures (mDIABLO) using leave-one-out cross-validation. c) Component plots depicting the separation of the pre- and post-challenge samples based on DIABLO and mDIABLO. d) Overlapping features selected from either DIABLO or mDIABLO. e) Heatmap of the Pearson correlation values between the features selected with mDIABLO. f) Circos plot depicting the strongest correlations between different omics features from the mDIABLO panel.
+A) DIABLO design includes a module-based decomposition approach to discriminate pre-and post-inhalation challenge samples.
+B) Receiver operating characteristic curves comparing the performance of the standard DIABLO and ‘multilevel DIABLO’ for repeated measures (mDIABLO) using leave-one-out cross-validation.
+C) Component plots depicting the separation of the pre- and post-challenge samples based on DIABLO and mDIABLO.